Convection can enhance the capacitive charging of porous electrodes: Convective current

+\Cref{Fig_current} shows that the analytical model for the axial current density of \cref{eq_i_zconv} accurately captures our numerical simulations, again up to a constant.
+The convective current mainly occurs within the EDL (\cref{Fig_current}a), where a substantial axial fluid flow coincides with a region of high space charge.

 Generally, convection, diffusion, and electromigration currents contribute to pore charging.
 Our simulation results of \cref{Fig2}a and \cref{Fig3}a indicate that the relative importance of electroconvection is minor at low wall potentials and increases substantially at moderate and high wall potentials.
 To explain this behavior, we introduce the electroconvection number as the ratio of electroconvection and electromigration currents $\mathrm{En}=i_\mathrm{z,conv}/i_\mathrm{z,cond}$. \Cref{eq_w(rzt),eq_i_zconv} show that the convective current density scales $\propto\varepsilon^2\zeta_0^3/(2\mu r_\mathrm{p}\lambda^2)$.
-The electromigration current density is given by $i_\mathrm{z,cond}=\sigma E_\mathrm{z}$, with the liquid conductivity under the Debye-H\"uckel approximation $\sigma=\varepsilon D \lambda^{-2}$ \cite{Ratschow.2024}.
+The electromigration current density is given by $i_\mathrm{z,cond}=\sigma E_\mathrm{z}$, where the liquid conductivity under the Debye-H\"uckel approximation is $\sigma=\varepsilon D \lambda^{-2}$ \cite{Ratschow.2024}.
 With the axial electric field $E_\mathrm{z}\sim-\zeta_0/(2r_\mathrm{p})$, the electroconvection number is

 By definition, for $\mathrm{En}<1$, electroconvection is weak compared to conduction and has little influence on pore charging.
-For $\mathrm{En}>1$, the influence of electroconvection on the charging process is substantial.
-Here, we find $\mathrm{En}=0.46$ for $\Tilde{\zeta}=1$, $\mathrm{En}=7.3$ for $\Tilde{\zeta}=4$ (SM \S2), and $\mathrm{En}=46$ for $\Tilde{\zeta}=10$, respectively.
-The electroconvection number incorporates scaling relations derived in the linear regime and overestimates convection at high potentials.
-Still, \cref{eq_En} enables a simple assessment of the importance of electroconvection.
+For $\mathrm{En}>1$, the influence of electroconvection on the charging process can be substantial.
+Surprisingly, assuming Stokes-Einstein diffusivity, $\mathrm{En}=(3/2)(R_\mathrm{ion}/\lambda_\mathrm{B})(\zeta_0e/k_\mathrm{B}T)$, with the radius of hydrated ions $R_\mathrm{ion}$ and the Bjerrum length $\lambda_\mathrm{B}$, even though these length scales are usually considered to be too small to affect fluid flow (SI 3.E).
+Here, we find $\mathrm{En}=0.46$ for $\Tilde{\zeta}=1$, $\mathrm{En}=7.3$ for $\Tilde{\zeta}=4$ (SI 2), and $\mathrm{En}=46$ for $\Tilde{\zeta}=10$, respectively.
+The electroconvection number incorporates scaling relations derived in the linear regime.
+Our simulations show that they hold even in the regime of high potentials (Fig. S11). \cref{eq_En} enables a simple assessment of the importance of electroconvection.
+In addition, as shown in \cref{Fig2,Fig3}, the EDL thickness and the pore geometry influence the effect of electroconvection.
+At high applied wall potentials, the strongest effects are expected in the limit of long and narrow pores with thin EDLs.